 While most of us were trying to balance childcare with work from home or catching up on our favorite Netflix series, Ian Beer discovered an iOS exploit that would have given hackers total control over phones and devices.

-Beer, a security researcher at Google’s Project Zero, spent six months before he finally found, confirmed, and demonstrated the vulnerability.
+Beer, a security researcher at Google’s Project Zero, spent six months before finally finding, confirming, and demonstrating the vulnerability.
 However, he was quick to point out that Apple released a patch for the weakness back in May, adding that he had “no evidence that these issues were exploited in the wild.”

 Nonetheless, the researcher says the exploit allowed attackers to remotely reboot phones and grab control of them from a distance.
 That means that threat actors could have accessed users’ photos, emails, and documents and snooped on them through the device’s microphone and camera.
 How?
 Beer explains that today’s iPhones and iPads use the Apple Wireless Direct Link (AWDL) protocol to generate mesh networks for features like AirDrop and Sidecar.

 The first allows consumers to easily send (or beam) files to other iOS devices, while the second turns iPads into secondary screens.
 And according to Beer, the vulnerability lies in the AWDL protocol, which he was able to exploit.
 He was even able to activate AWDL when it was turned off.